 Mrigakshi Dixit

 Mrigakshi Dixit is a science journalist who specializes in covering space exploration, biology, and technological innovations.
-Her experience spans both broadcast and digital media, allowing her to tell stories in various formats.
-Her work has been featured in reputable publications such as Nature India, Supercluster, and Astronomy magazine.
-If you have pitch ideas, feel free to reach out to her.
+Her work has been featured in publications such as Nature India, Supercluster, The Weather Channel and Astronomy magazine.
+She can be contacted for pitches or further information.

 The Daily's Verdict